 Specifically dedicated to international transfer of technologies to biotech companies, the ICGEB has concluded more than 80 agreements with industrial partners in Argentina, Brazil, China, Cuba, Egypt, India, Iran, Pakistan, South Africa, Sri Lanka, Turkey, UAE, Uruguay, USA and Venezuela, to produce pharmaceuticals obtained through genetic engineering (such as insulin, erythropoietin, interferon and different growth factors), diagnostic kits and biopesticides.

-ICGEB collaborates with the University of Trieste, the International School for Advanced Studies (SISSA) in Trieste, other Italian Universities, with the JNU in Delhi, with the UCT in Cape Town and with the Open University UK.
+ICGEB collaborates with the University of Trieste, the International School for Advanced Studies (SISSA) in Trieste, Regional, National and International Institutes and other Italian Universities, with the JNU in Delhi, with the UCT in Cape Town and with the Open University UK.

 Personal Assistant to the Director-General: Raffaella Agosti